MikaSukie/Orcat-Lang/README.md

 - Many stdlib functions return heap-allocated C strings (e.g. `read_file`, `input`, `tostring`, `sb_*`, `i64tostr`, `ftostr`).
 These are owned by the caller and **must** be freed via `free_str()` in Orcat.
 - Some helpers (like `get_os()` / `get_os_max_bits()` in older versions) returned static pointers.
 After the 2025-10-31 patch, all string-returning functions used by Orcat return allocated strings to avoid undefined behavior,  callers can `free_str()` safely.
 - Also IMPORTANT.
 If you are going to append string literals into a print or any C externed functions, note that string literals are stored in static memory.
-- Basically either use in this format print(empty() + whatever_else); or assign the string like string s = safestring("test"); which will auto allocate and copy into the heap (modifiable).
+~~- Basically either use in this format print(empty() + whatever_else); or assign the string like string s = safestring("test"); which will auto allocate and copy into the heap (modifiable).~~
+This has been patched for string appending in the newest compiler update (python file and the linux x86_64 bin which completely removes the C-lib as a dependency so the owner is the compiler and should have no issues segfaulting.)
 ---

 ## 📌 Notes

 - This is a “small” but VERY ambitious compiler project.
 - *(because I do not like compiled languages that slap the dev for doing something risky),
-- safety, and simplicity in a language.
+- safety, and simplicity in a language, but unsafe if you need it to be.
-- Somehow I added Async 💀
+- Safe by default, unsafe and/or full control when needed.
 ---

 Stay tuned for more updates! 🌟